spotinst/help/src/docs/managed-instance/azure/tutorials/manage.md

 ## View List of Stateful Nodes

-The list of stateful nodes gives you a quick view of your nodes and basic information including:
+The list of stateful nodes gives you a quick view of your nodes and basic information, including:

 * Node Name: The name you entered for the node.
 * ID: The unique identifier that Elastigroup assigned to the node upon creation.
 * VM Name: The name you created for the virtual machine.
 * Region: The region you defined for the node.
 * Availability Zone: The Azure availability zone where the virtual machine is located.
-* VM Size: The list of the virtual machine sizes defined on the node.
+* VM Size: The list of virtual machine sizes defined on the node.
 * Life Cycle: The lifecycle of the virtual machine, On-demand or Spot.
 * Creation Date: The date the node was created.
 * Status: The activity status of the node (e.g., Running, Paused).